How to Hire a Contractual Employee

 Step 1: Creating / Updating a Position Description

 A position description is required when creating or updating a position.
 A Contractual I position description may be completed on a one-page version of the form.
 A Contractual II position description uses the same form as regular positions.
 A position description may exist if you are filling a vacancy for an existing position.
 However, if the position is new or if the position description has not been reviewed in the last year, a new or updated position description may be required.
-Once the position description is complete it should be sent to Mary Maher, AVP of Human Resources who will assign and/or validate the position's title, classification, hiring salary range, and job code.
+Once the position description is complete it should be sent to Human Resources who will assign and/or validate the position's title, classification, hiring salary range, and job code.

 The Hiring Manager (HM) secures approval to recruit in accordance with his or her departmental process that typically includes: